lyon-esport/VR_HEADSET_MANAGER/README.md

   *Note : To limit lacencies I recommand a dedicated WIFI SSID and channels for headsets only, and an ethernet connexion for the computer which is executing VR HEADSET MANAGER.*
 - ✅ **ADB over WiFi must be enabled** on the headset >> [You can follow this process to enable it !](/docs/docs_HowToEnableADBWifi.md)

+> [!IMPORTANT]
-Without these prerequisites, the headset will not be reachable over the network and scrcpy streaming will not work.
+> Without these prerequisites, the headset will not be reachable over the network and scrcpy streaming will not work.

 ---

-## Roadmap
+## Roadmap 🎯

 ### Known issues
 - When stream auto restart is enabled, the headset stream starts 2 times (duplicate scrcpy process)
 - known_headsets.csv : Do not update correctly the serial number

 ### Improvements
-- [ ] On startup add following checks :
+#### Startup checks
 - [ ] Setup powershell execution >> To test on fresh installed pc
 - [ ] [TO TEST : KO] Keep the computer awake while the script is running to prevent screen lockout or hibernation.
 - [ ] If no headset in the known headset file, propose to add it or search over the network (mdns scan ? usb ?)
 - [x] [To validate] Firewall authorization for adb.exe on soft startup
 - [x] Test if the app is not already running...
 If yes, warn the user and ask if he really wants to start it...

+#### Startup checks
 - [x] [IN TEST] include a json validator or tester (and warn config json is broken, and open a web page with json validator...) then propose to try reload or create a new file based on the template (overwrite existing file)
 - [ ] Review of Meta Quest configuration and ADB activation (by connecting with USB) for headsets that are not already known and configured in VR Heaset Manager
 	> - Install config : Do you want to modify headset parameters ?
 Y/N and test it on a brand new headset
 	> - if headset has the same serial : update the IP in the known headsets (need to manage serial in known_headets.csv)